ITCODEHELP/typescript/README.md

 })
 ```

-- `messageType` is `MessageType.Agent`, meaning that the message has come from an agent,
+- `messageType` is `MessageType.Touchpoint`, meaning that the message has come from a touchpoint,
 - `isCall` is `false`,
 - `listener` is null, so no listener called.